Jaded-Encoding-Thaumaturgy/JET-guide/docs/sources/dvd-remux.md

         One way to determine the active area is by looking for faded columns
         on the edges of the frame.
-        These dark borders are intentionally added
+        These faded borders are intentionally added
         to mark the boundaries of the active picture area.

         ![Example frame from Nurse Witch Komugi Magikarte](./img/dvd-remux/sar/faded-columns-method.png)